arjitpraveen/arjitpraveen.github.io/archive/thm_rooms/crackthehash.md

 ```

 :::warning
-bcrypt is made to be deliberately slow to crack (slow is quite an understatement for how truly slow it is to crack!).
+bcrypt is made to be deliberately slow to crack (which is quite an understatement for how abysmally slow it can be).
 A defining feature of bcrypt is that it's memory and GPU-unfriendly especially with higher work factors/costs.
+Ensure you have the proper drivers installed and that you're running it in a virtual machine.
 Run at your own risk.
 :::

 Lucky for me, I've been given a hint, the answer formats is `****`.
 Here's a script I made to filter 4 character passwords from rockyou.txt